nn-dma/qms-pipeline-templates/README.md

 > NOTE: We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which means [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
 Please adhere to these prefixes.
 Pull requests must also have a semantic prefix, e.g. 'feat:' or 'fix:'.
 If you are doing multiple changes at once, you are probably doing too much at once.
 Opt for smaller but more pull requests.

 1. Fork this repo.
-2. Change the code and commit to the main of your forked repo
+2. Change the code and commit to the main of your forked repo.
 3. Edit the main yaml of your QMS flow and edit the GtHub service connection to look like this: